finiam/old-blog.finiam.com/src/blog/refactoring-or-how-we-learned-to-stop-worrying-and-live-with-chaos.md

 author: davide
 category: development
 date: 2020-12-01
-description: In the beginning of 2019, we took over a Rails project.
-On the surface, it looked like a typical Rails app with an integration to a payment service.
-The fun began when we started to take a closer look at the codebase.
 long_description: "I will be completely transparent and start by saying that this blogpost itself has been rewritten a couple of times since its original idea.
 Given the topic we are going to discuss, it seems fitting that that happened.
 In the beginning of 2019, we took over a Rails project.
 On the surface, it looked like a typical Rails app with an integration to a payment service.
 The fun began when we started to take a closer look at the codebase."
+metadata:
+  description: In the beginning of 2019, we took over a Rails project.
+On the surface, it looked like a typical Rails app with an integration to a payment service.
+The fun began when we started to take a closer look at the codebase.
-featured_image: /images/refactoring-davide-feature.jpg
+  image: /images/refactoring-davide-feature.jpg
-featured_image_alt: A grounded derelict plane
+  image_alt: A grounded derelict plane
   keywords: ruby, rails, refactorit
 ---

 I will be completely transparent and start by saying that this blogpost itself has been rewritten a couple of times since its original idea.
 Given the topic we are going to discuss, it seems fitting that that happened.